dataplat/community-presentations/readme.md

 # SQL Community Presentations

-This is a centralized repo for SQL Server / PowerShell presentations for speakers who are interested.
-Anyone is welcome to add their own presentations and code via a Pull Request.
+This is a centralized repo for SQL Server presentations from the SQL Server Community Collaborative.

-Please use lower case and use a dash instead of spaces.
+Please feel free to add your own presentations and use lower case and use a dash instead of spaces.
 This follows the format of weblinks.

 * author-name\presentation-name.pptx
 * author-name\presentation-name-code.zip